 How Does Homocysteine Increase Heart Disease Risk?

-Doctors aren't sure how homocysteine increases the risk of heart and blood vessel disease but there appears to be a link between high homocysteine levels and damage to the arteries, causing atherosclerosis (hardening of the arteries) and the formation of blood clots.
+Doctors aren't sure how or even if homocysteine increases the risk of heart and blood vessel disease, but there appears to be a link between high homocysteine levels and damage to the arteries, leading to atherosclerosis (hardening of the arteries) and the formation of blood clots.

 Do I Need to Have My Homocysteine Level Checked?

-Currently, there is no universal recommendation for checking homocysteine levels in everyone.
-The test is still relatively expensive, isn't widely available, and is rarely covered by insurance.
+Currently, there is no universal recommendation for checking homocysteine levels.
+The test is still relatively expensive, it isn't widely available, and it is rarely covered by insurance.

 Can High Homocysteine Levels Be Prevented?

-High-risk patients with high homocysteine levels should increase their intake of B-vitamins in their diet.
+It is reasonable for high-risk patients with high homocysteine levels to increase their intake of B vitamins.
 These vitamins can be found in a wide variety of fruits, green, leafy vegetables, and grain products fortified with folic acid.